Formula For Conservation Of Mass

 Q3: What is the difference between the conservation of mass and the conservation of matter?

 A3: The terms are often used interchangeably, but technically, conservation of matter refers to the unchanging number of atoms in a chemical reaction, while conservation of mass refers to the unchanging total mass.
-However, due to the equivalence of mass and energy, these concepts are intricately linked.
+On the flip side, due to the equivalence of mass and energy, these concepts are intricately linked.

 Q4: What are some common errors in applying the conservation of mass principle?